spdrnl/kgworkflow/README.md

 - jupyter
 - git

+All these tools are available for Windows, macOS and Linux.

 uv is a tool that makes it easy to manage Python projects.
 It is a wrapper around pip and virtualenv.
-It is a newer version of a tool called Poetry. just is a tool similar to make. make, although a standard under Linux, is somewhat dated. just an also be used anywhere on the command prompt, scripts can be made executable with it.
+It is a newer version of a tool called Poetry.

+just is a tool similar to make. make, although a standard under Linux, is somewhat dated. just an also be used anywhere on the command prompt, scripts can be made executable with it.

-All these tools are available for Windows, macOS and Linux.
+Python, git and Jupyter are assumed to be known and installed.

 ## If you do not want to use uv
 If you do not want to run uv and just, you can install the required Python as follows:

 ```sh